Gender Gap in Tertiary Education

 In recent years, concerns have been raised about a growing gender gap in Canadian education.
 Just 20 years ago, a smaller proportion of women than men had a tertiary education, and a key challenge was to make higher education more accessible and welcoming to women.
 While the challenge remains in some of the mathematics, computer, and engineering disciplines, the overall gender imbalance tipped in women’s favour in Canada in the early 1990s.1

 Many are asking whether there is a “boy crisis” in education and wondering what can be done to address it.
-In fact, a growing “boy gap” in education can be seen across OECD countries, with the problem beginning long before students reach university or college age.
+In fact, a growing “boy gap” in education can be seen across OECD countries, with the problem beginning long before students reach post-secondary age.
 According to a recent report, “boys, as a group, rank behind girls by nearly every measure of scholastic achievement”—including reading and writing scores—and they are “also more likely to be picked out for behavioural problems, more likely to repeat a grade and to drop out of school altogether.”2

 Who is doing better—men or women?